Located at 705 N. Killingsworth St., the Cascade Campus has a small campus atmosphere in a diverse urban neighborhood in the heart of Portland.

 Christiane Cegavske discusses her works and processes as well and demonstrates her animation technique using Dragonfram stop-motion software.
 This event includes clips from her new film in progress, Seed in the Sand, as well as stories from the making of Blood Tea and Red String, her first animated feature film.
 The demonstration also includes the creation of wire puppet armature.

 6:15pm - 8:15pm, MAHB 223

 Participants shoot short video clips and cite examples of video work they admire.

 Horaito Law—Art Beat 2013 Featured Artist

 11am - 12 noon, MAHB 221

 Art Beat's 2013 Featured Artist Horatio Law speaks about the relationship between art and community--how we can enrich our cultural fabric by weaving art into everyday life.
 His creations for this year's Art Beat exemplify this vision.
-These multi-media works feature three PCC students and will soon be on display at Southeast Center.
+These multi-media works feature three PCC students and will soon be on display at Southeast Campus.
 Law also discusses his experiences making collaborative work with the Sisters Of The Road and Planned Parenthood.

 1pm - 2pm, MAHB 104 Auditorium